andreeavflorea/Metrics_validation/README.md

 - *dem1* is denoted as **dem** in the paper
 - *locscale-* is denoted as **locscale*** in the paper

 This difference is purely notational and does not reflect any change in methodology or data content.
-All results reported in the paper cprres`pmding to **dem** amd **locscale** directly map to the *dem1* and *locscale-* folders provided in this repository and in the Dataverse datasets.
+All results reported in the paper corresponding to **dem** amd **locscale** directly map to the *dem1* and *locscale-* folders provided in this repository and in the Dataverse datasets.

 **Rules and guidelines**